Click below to jump to a topic:

 What does "VW" or "VR" mean?

-Virtual "VW" are student permits, valid for white lined student parking spaces.
-Virtual "VR" are issued to faculty and staff, valid for red line faculty/staff parking spaces.
+Virtual "VW" are student permits, valid for white-lined student parking spaces.
+Virtual "VR" are issued to faculty and staff, valid for red-lined faculty/staff parking spaces.

 How do I obtain a virtual permit?

 Students Virtual W ("VW"), Faculty/Staff: Virtual R ("VR"), and Emeritus: Virtual E ("VE") permits are available online here.

 How do I receive a virtual permit using payroll deduction?

 You may fill out the Human Resources Forms